 - Good Mids

 Maybe.
-If I exercise a lot and already owned a higher-end true wireless sports earbuds like Jabra Elite Active 65t, I will still consider buying the Earfun Free as a backup pair where I bring it out for sweatier workout like a run.
+If I owned a higher-end true wireless sports earbuds like Jabra Elite Active 65t, I would still consider buying the Earfun Free as a backup pair.
+Especially for a sweatier workout like running.

 Where to buy?